How to Treat Acne Using Oral Medications

 Oral Antibiotics for Mild to Moderate Acne

 Minocycline is in the group of antibiotics known as tetracyclines.
 Other antibiotics in this group usually have to be dosed four times a day, while it is possible to take just one pill a day of minocycline for acceptable results.
-Minocycline may trigger or unmask autoimmune liver disease, but it does not, unlike most other medications in its class, carry potential for kidney damage.
+Minocycline may trigger or unmask autoimmune liver disease, but it does not carry potential for kidney damage3 unlike most medications in its class.

-The body’s absorption of minocycline is impaired if it is taken with calcium or iron supplements, but improved if it is taken with milk.
+The body’s absorption of minocycline is impaired if it is taken with calcium or iron supplements4.
 Between 50% and 70% of women who take this antibiotic will develop ringing in the ears (tinnitus), dizziness, or vertigo.
-And if you are a man or a woman who fair skin from a British, Russian, or Scandinavian heritage, there is a real risk that taking minocycline can give your face a permanent gray-slate cast.
+And if you are a man or a woman who fair skin from a British, Russian, or Scandinavian heritage, there is a real risk that taking minocycline can give your face a permanent gray-slate cast5.

 That’s why most British doctors will prescribe one of the the related antibiotics doxycycline, lymecycline, or oxytetracycline before trying minocycline.
 American doctors, however, are likely to try minocycline first.

 Doxycycline, sold under the trade names Bio-Tab, Doryx, Monodox, and Vibramycin, is another tetracycline antibiotic prescribed to treat pimples.
 While doxycycline is only slightly less effective against acne bacteria than minocycline, it is more likely to trigger skin allergies6, and it is not effective for the staph infections that can cause pimple-like boils with round yellow centers.